Wil0/CV/README.md

 ## Hobbies

-- I like reading Stephen King's novels, they usually make me travel back in time to the 50's - 70's where life was quieter but sadly lacked of technology.
+- I like reading Stephen King novels, they make me travel back in time to the 50's - 70's where life was quieter but sadly lacking in technology.
-- I have recently developed a taste for table tennis, I am not very good player yet, but it is just a matter of time!
+- I have recently developed a taste for table tennis, I am not a very good player yet, but it is just a matter of time!